 Meanwhile, the Department of Veterans Affairs offers veterans an employment toolkit.
 The Web site has a range of resources and information about the resume and interview process, as well as details about job placement programs aimed specifically at military hiring.

 Aimed at accelerating job opportunities and placements, another initiative to assist veterans is Hiring Our Heroes.
 As part of that effort, the Institute for Veterans and Military Families at Syracuse University created Fast Track, an interactive approach to showing veterans potential paths to meaningful careers, while also providing resources to guide veterans in making informed decisions about education and employment opportunities.
-Hiring Our Heroes also maintains a listing of upcoming hiring fairs, where veterans can also participate in employment workshops where they get advice on resume writing, interviewing and more.
+Hiring Our Heroes also maintains a listing of upcoming hiring fairs, where veterans can also participate in employment workshops to get advice on resume writing, interviewing and more.

-Veterans who are dealing with traumatic brain injury or post-traumatic stress syndrome can find information, resources and tools to find a job and succeed in the workplace at America’s Heroes at Work.
-The site also features several success stories of veterans living with these challenges who have successfully integrated into the workforce.
 Adecco has also partnered with the Warriors to Work program in association with the Wounded Warrior Project to aid in the same mission of helping servicemen and women transition to the civilian workforce.